1inch/limit-order-protocol-utils/README.md

 See [CHANGELOG.md](https://github.com/1inch/limit-order-protocol-utils/blob/master/CHANGELOG.md)

 ---
+##About:

+Contract allows users to place limit orders, that later could be filled on-chain.
+Limit order itself is a data structure created off-chain and signed according to EIP-712.

+Most probably you would need use following classes:

+[LimitOrderBuilder](https://github.com/1inch/limit-order-protocol-utils/blob/master/src/limit-order.builder.ts) - to create a limit order
+[LimitOrderPredicateBuilder](https://github.com/1inch/limit-order-protocol-utils/blob/master/src/limit-order-predicate.builder.ts) - to create a predicate for limit order
+[LimitOrderProtocolFacade](https://github.com/1inch/limit-order-protocol-utils/blob/master/src/limit-order-protocol.facade.ts) - to interact with the protocol on the blockchain

+Ket features of the protocol is extreme flexibility and high gas efficiency that achieved by using following order types.

-## Limit order
+## 1. Limit order

-A limit order is a financial instrument with which you can put up an ERC-20 (or BEP-20) token for sale at a fixed price.
+A limit order is a financial instrument with which you can put up an ERC-20 token for sale at a fixed price.
 For example, you can put up for sale 2 WBTC tokens at the price of 82415 DAI tokens.

 1inch limit orders protocol has many tools for flexible trade management:

--   partial fill
+-   Partial fill
--   predicates
+-   Predicates
--   single cancellation
+-   Single cancellation
--   bunch cancellation
+-   Bunch cancellation
--   fullness check
+-   Fullness check
--   validation
+-   Validation

 > **Note:** You can create a limit order even if your balance is insufficient to execute the limit order right now.
 However you must have an allowance for the maker asset.